openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

       the compiler.
 If the compiler detects a circular reference, then a compile-time error occurs.

-4. Arbitary code that guarantees all remaining instance fields (if any) are initialized but does not:
+4. Arbitrary code that guarantees all remaining instance fields (if any) are initialized but does not:

     - Use the value of an instance field before its initialization.